-UML state diagrams under the aforementioned style restrictions have a straightforward interpretation as I/O Labelled Transition Systems (IOLTS), where the key fact consists in seriously taking the classic OO view of message exchanges between objects as oper-ation invocations.
+UML state diagrams under the aforementioned style restrictions have a straightforward interpretation as I/O Labelled Transition Systems (IOLTS), where the key fact consists in seriously taking the classic OO view of message exchanges between objects as operation invocations.
+A distinct benefit of this view is that it helps one to retain traceability of requirements throughout the design process, insofar as high-level interactions, which are basic building blocks of requirement specification, can be traced through the operation invocations which make up them in design and test specification.
+On the basis of this correspondence, the tracing of functional requirements onto corresponding test cases in the test suite should prove easier to maintain.

 The following, standard definition will then take a distinct pragmatic flavour, once the use of (a set of) internal actions in this context will be made clear.